cplusplus/SG20/sources/modules/compilation-model/separate-compilation.md

 4.
 5.

+#### Points to cover

+1. Necessity of having function be declared at the locus of use
+2. Solving this by explicit declaration or by using header files.

 #### Caveats

 _This section mentions subtle points to understand, like anything resulting in implementation-defined, unspecified, or undefined behavior._

 1. Explain differences (including in desirability) between having explicit declarations of functions in the main program versus using header files or modules.
-2. Compilation on a single commandline versus multiple
+2. Compilation on a single commandline versus multiple.
+Resolution order when linking.
 3. What needs to be recompiled if only a function is altered?
 Altered in use syntax versus altered only in semantics.

-#### Points to cover

-_This section lists important details for each point._

 ### Main: implementing